CVE-2015-1816 - LDAP server SSL certificate not verified

 - On Debian or Ubuntu, store the CA under /usr/local/share/ca-certificates/ with a .crt extension and run

-#12 Updated by Dominic Cleal almost 2 years ago
+#12 Updated by Dominic Cleal about 2 years ago

 - Status changed from Ready For Testing to Closed